Drought Resilience Lab

 Non-Dilutive Participation

-Access all program elements at no cost and retain full ownership of your venture, ensuring you can focus on growth without sacrificing equity.
+Access all Venture Studio elements at no cost and retain full ownership of your venture, ensuring you can focus on growth without sacrificing equity.

 Showcase and Beyond

-Opportunity for top ventures to present at a final showcase and the possibility of becoming a Venture-in-Residence with the Studio for a further 12 months.
+Opportunity for top ventures to present at a final showcase and the possibility of becoming a Ventures-in-Residence with the Studio for up to 12 months.

 Supported by our team of Venture Builders